cybervoid/C_Repository/README.md

 A repository for writing code in C

 ## Overview
-This repository intends to create a working set of nodes between two (or more) devices (Raspberry Pi's).
-Its specifically intends to cover the various topics necessary for a strong understanding in computer science.
+This repository intends to cover the various topics necessary for a stronger understanding in computer science.

-#### Note
-Some fundamentals will also be covered using the [Go programming](https://github.com/cybervoid/GoRepository) language.

 ## Repository Contents
 1. [C_Beginners](./C_Beginners) - a repository for C programming beginners, based upon Udemy C Programming.
 See [Resources Section](#resources) class for C beginners.